Orhmo/Home_Rental/README.md

 The UI and the assets used was gotten from this <a href="https://www.figma.com/file/iCtEmCtz2EECa7GFPwcbuB/Home-Rentals-Agency-website-design-(Community)?node-id=0%3A1&t=viL4KzngKY413uz6-0">figma </a> link.

-## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-This project is built with React and Tailwind CSS.

 ## Technologies used in this project
 - Vite